Lincoln County, Georgia

-Graves Mountain has been a mecca for rockhounds for years, it is probably the most famous collecting site in Georgia.
-The geology of the site is very complex, the original rocks were probably deposited during the Pennsylvanian Period (310-280 million years ago).
-During the late Pennsylvanian or early Permian Period (290-250 million years ago) the region experienced folding and heating, as the region was heated the sedimentary rock metamorphosed into the schist's and quartzite that now composes Graves Mountain.
-The dominant rock here at Graves is a pyrite/sericite/kyanite/quartz rock, this is a metamorphic rock, the primary ore is kyanite.
-Commercial mining began in 1963, at one time this mine produced half the kyanite in the United States.
+Graves Mountain has been a mecca for rockhounds for years.
+It is probably the most famous collecting site in Georgia.
+The geology of the site is very complex.
+The original rocks were deposited during the Pennsylvanian Period (310-280 million years ago).
+During the late Pennsylvanian or early Permian Period (290-250 million years ago) the region experienced folding and heating.
+As the region was heated the sedimentary rock metamorphosed into the schist's and quartzite that now composes Graves Mountain.
+The dominant rock here at Graves is a pyrite/sericite/kyanite/quartz rock.
+This is a metamorphic rock.
+The primary ore is kyanite.
+Commercial mining began in 1963.
+At one time this mine produced half the kyanite in the United States.

 Park your vehicle in the designated area at the end of the paved access road.

 NO child under the age of 12 years old is to be allowed on the mountain because of all the dangers involved.
 The exception to this rule is during the scheduled Rock Swap and Digs which happen the first weekend of October and the last weekend of April yearly.

 ALL pets must be kept under control and on a leash.

 or power tools of any kind will not be allowed.